rafaelbandeeira/Alt.Bank.Dummy.API/README.md

 * baseUrl: to simplify the access to the URI
 * jsonSchema: I used the pre-test section to specify the JsonSchema of each request and add it to an environment variable, so a the test ran in the folder could have access to that data without writting the same script in multiple requests.

 This test suite uses Newman for scripted runs and HTMLExtra to generate the report.
-To run the two together, use this command in the project folder
+To run the two together, run `newman run collection.json -r htmlextra` in the project folder.

-    newman run collection.json -r htmlextra

-Make sure Newman is installed by running the command
+Make sure Newman is installed by running the command `npm install -g newman` and `npm install -g newman-reporter-htmlextra` for the HTMLExtra.

-    npm install -g newman

-And, for the HTMLExtra

-    npm install -g newman-reporter-htmlextra

 To access the report generated when the test suite was first run, copy the project to your machine and open the html file in "folder/newman/Alt.Bank Challenge-2020-11-30-15-56-01-687-0".